 I wanted to include our alumni, staff and faculty who became leaders at other institutions.
 For example, two of the four women who served as deans of the College for Women between 1910 and 1955—Helen Bragdon and Margaret Habein Merry—went on to become college presidents.
 Professor of English Ruth Adams was president at Wellesley College, and former Dean of Students Mary-Beth Cooper is currently president at Springfield College.

 To Reach Our Farthest Star will be on display into February of 2020.
-For questions on the exhibit or its contents, contact Melissa Mead.
+For questions on the exhibit, contact Melissa Mead.
 Enjoy reading about the University of Rochester Libraries?
 Subscribe to Tower Talk.